 Water Requirements: It requires daily watering during the growing season.
 Needs less water during winter months.
 Never allow the soil to dry out completely.

 Pruning/Training: Pinch and pruning should be done in spring immediately after the blooming is over.
 Pinch new shoots to the fist pair of leaves with finger and thumb after a couple of leaves have grown.
 This will help the buds to flower.
 Woods will heal faster during the growing season.
-Use wires if requited.
+Use wires if required.

 Bonsai Style: You can use any style except for straight-trunk, literati, and broom.
 The most popular styles for this tree are informal and cascade.